Eskimo (1933 film): Premieres

 Eskimo premiered at the Astor Theatre in New York City on November 14, 1933.
 MGM did not promote the film as a tale of colonial corruption or revenge, but rather played up its sexual motifs.
 The studio placed large neon signs on Broadway Avenue declaring "Eskimo Wife Traders!
 Weird Tale of the Arctic!"
 Lobby cards in theaters contained lurid descriptions: "The strangest moral code on the face of the earth — men who share their wives but kill if one is stolen!"
-MGM more appropriately advertised Eskimo as "the biggest picture ever made".
+MGM advertised Eskimo as "the biggest picture ever made".

 The film did not do well at the domestic box office, however.
 As one film scholar put it, "The film's adventurous scenes were certainly impressive, but few Americans would be stirred by Inupiat survival in the far north."
 To boost receipts, MGM changed the film's title to Eskimo Wife-Traders.
 But the change did not help, and MGM lost $236,000 on the film domestically.
 The film was released in the UK and Australia as Mala the Magnificent.
 The UK premiere was on October 20, 1934, and the Australian premiere on October 31, 1934.